Raducanu reaches US Open semi-finals

 Three months ago, few outside British tennis knew Raducanu.
 Then she was ranked 361 in the world.

-Raducanu's world changed with a stunning run to the Wimbledon last 16 - after being given a wildcard on her Grand Slam debut - and her star has continued to rise following another series of performances in New York which have belied her years.
+Raducanu's world changed with a stunning run to the Wimbledon last 16 - after being given a wildcard on her Grand Slam debut - and her star has continued to rise following another series of displays in New York which have belied her years.

 After cruising through to the quarter-finals with a string of assured performances, playing Bencic in the last eight was supposed to be a step up in difficulty for Raducanu.